Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Deformed action on : as a module over finite -superalgebras

 From this section on, {\sl{we will identify $W_\chi$ with the subalgebra of $U(\ppp)$ as described in \eqref{wchi}.}}

-By \cite[Proposition 3.7]{ZS4}, there exists a one-dimension module over $W_\chi$, which we denote by $\bbc_\bc$.
-Under the identification of $W_\chi$ in Lemma \ref{isoWchi}, we can extend the one-dimensional $W_\chi$-module $\bbc_\bc$ to a $U(\ppp)$-module.
+By \cite[Proposition 4.7]{ZS4}, there exists a one-dimensional module over $W_\chi$, which we denote by $\bbc_\bc$.
+Under the identification of $W_\chi$ as in Lemma \ref{isoWchi}, we can extend the one-dimensional $W_\chi$-module $\bbc_\bc$ to a $U(\ppp)$-module.
 In the following we will describe $U(\ppp)$-module $\bbc_\bc$ precisely.